Tracardi/tracardi-api/manual/en/docs/installation/building_docker_from_source.md

 git clone https://github.com/atompie/tracardi-api.git
 ```

-Next go to tracardi folder and find file **Dockerfile.ssl** and type path to your SSL certificate and key file.
+Next go to tracardi folder and find file **Dockerfile.ssl-internal** and type path to your SSL certificate and key file.

 * Replace `ssl/key.pem` with a path to your key file
 * Replace `ssl/cert.pem` with a path to your certificate

-This is how the **Dockerfile.ssl** looks like
+This is how the **Dockerfile.ssl-internal** looks like

 ```
 FROM tiangolo/uvicorn-gunicorn-fastapi